Teju3011/ACN-CTF-4th-Edition/MISC CHALLENGE 3/WRITE-UP.md

 Challenge 1: Riddle
-Question:
+The riddles are:

 "I have cities, but no houses dwell.
 I have mountains, but no trees as well.
 I have rivers, but no water flows.
+What am I?" -> Answer: "map"

+"I speak without a mouth and hear without ears.
+I have no body, but I come alive with the wind.
+What am I?" -> Answer: "echo"

-What am I?"
+"The more you take, the more you leave behind.
+What am I?" -> Answer: "footsteps"

-Answer: map

 Explanation:
 This is a classic riddle.
 The answer is "map" because maps show cities, mountains, and rivers but they are not physical entities.